group-of-people/CDP-Station/README.md

 `npm start`

 Then go to https://demo.settle.finance, choose the developer sandbox app, and embed http://localhost:port, with port being the port you're running from, default is 3000.
-You may also need to allow unsafe scripts to run
+You may also need to allow unsafe scripts or use ngrok to allow accessing http in the Settle demo's https environment